luigi1809/webfilter-ng/README.md

 ```

 #### For filtering based on dns (default)
 This option requires that a local dns resolver with cache such as bind9 dns is installed and distributed by dhcp on your local network.
+Otherwise, if installed on a computer, bind9 should be locally installed and set as the dns resolver.

 For a bind9 installation.
 Make sure it listens on 127.0.0.1